-Pages on blogs are normally used for information that you want to share with your readers but don’t expect to update frequently.
-The main things to remember are:
+Pages on blogs are used for information that you want to share with your readers but don’t expect to update frequently.
+The main points to remember are:

-- Pages are best suited for information you rarely update such as your About and Commenting Guidelines page.
+- Pages are best suited for information you rarely update such as your About page.

-- Information you want to share with others, such as your interests or what you learned in class, or questions you want to ask readers are normally published as posts and not on a page.
+- Information you want to share with others, such as your interests or what you learned in class, or questions you want to ask readers are should be published as posts and not on a page.

 What is an About page?

 One of the first things a new visitor to your blog looks for is your ‘About’ page.
-Your ‘About’ page tells readers more about the person who is writing the blog posts.
-An ‘About’ page is like meeting someone for the first time — it is the way a blogger introduces themselves to their readers.
-Does the person have similar interest to me?
+Your ‘About’ page tells readers more about who is writing the blog posts.
+An ‘About’ page is like meeting someone for the first time — it is the way you introduce yourself to your readers.
+Does the person have a similar interest to me?